bhanurp/jfrog-pipelines-task/Readme.md

 ## Troubleshooting

-- Add any known errors and what might be the reason for the error.
+Add any known errors and what might be the reason for the error.

 ## Related Tasks

-- Mention all the relatable tasks which might help.
+Mention all the relatable tasks that might help.